All Episodes

 How do we know what is true?

-Uh so here's yesterday in in Portsmouth, this this is Obama, and he said this about audience members.
+So here's yesterday in Portsmouth, this is Obama, and he said this about audience members.

-You know, so when you defend yourself against a charge that hasn't been made, people then, oh there must be something to it.
+You know, so when you defend yourself against a charge that hasn't been made, people then go, oh, there must be something to it.

 Here's what he said.

-Somebody here who uh has a concern about health care that has not been raised, or is skeptical and suspicious and wants to make sure that I don't want people thinking I just have a bunch of plants in here.
+Somebody here who has a concern about health care that has not been raised or is skeptical and suspicious and wants to make sure that, because I don't want people thinking I just have a bunch of plants in here.

-Well, that's what ignited everybody's curiosity about who he brought up the idea of plants.
+Well, that's what ignited everybody's curiosity about, oh, he brought up the idea of plants.

 I just don't want everybody thinking I got plants in here.